 This of course requires the simultaneous presence of molecular hydrogen and ionized deuterium.
 In the standard picture, which occurs entirely at low temperatures, the latter is very rare, and very little HD forms.
-However, in the present case, where all the deuterium begins ionized, the abundance of $D^+$ remains relatively large until very low temperatures.
+However, in the present case, where all the deuterium begins ionized, the abundance of D^+ remains relatively large until very low temperatures.
 Thus, a substantial abundance of HD can build up, as illustrated in Figure 5.10.
-As the Big Bang nucleosynthesis expectation is that the deuterium abundance is only $\sim 10^{-5}$ that of hydrogen, these calculations indi-
+Table 5.2 provides reaction rates for the most important deuterium reactions.